December 24, 2019

 Here's the breakdown of these two types of accounts and their fees:

-You don't have to pay a monthly Amazon Seller fee.
+With an Individual Seller account, you won't have to pay a monthly Amazon Seller fee.
 In the event you make a sale, you pay $0.99 for every sale you make.
-Please note that this fee is added on to all other fees you have to pay.

 Main Drawback of Individual Seller